-- Williamson made her fortune as a best-selling author.
+- She made her fortune as a best-selling author.

-- The 66-year-old has never held a government-elected position.
+- Williamson has never held a government-elected position.

 Birthdate: July 8, 1952

 Career highlight: Best-selling author

 According to the Center for Responsive Politics, which obtained a financial disclosure report that she signed in May 2019, Williamson’s net worth is estimated to be somewhere between $783,031 and $2,126,006.
 She amassed her wealth from sales of her books, lecture earnings and fees from celebrity clients, including Katy Perry, Nicole Richie and Laura Dern.